PedroAgullo/Challenge6_backend/README.md

 ***
 ## **Thanks**

-We would like to thank our teacher, David, for his help and dedication.
+We would like to thank our teacher, David.
 And to our bootcamp partners for every brainstorming (and daily) session.

 <br>
 <br>